MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M06_ak.md

 #### Task 1 - Add a new emergency address

-In this task you will add a new emergency address "One Microsoft Way, Redmond, WA 98052, USA" for users in the United States.
+In this task, you will add a new emergency address "One Microsoft Way, Redmond, WA 98052, USA" for users in the United States.
 It is used to route emergency calls to the appropriate dispatch authorities and to assist in locating the emergency caller.

 1. Connect to the **Client 1 VM** and browse to the **Teams admin center** as **Joni Sherman** (JoniS@&lt;YourTenant&gt;.onmicrosoft.com).